jmanuel1/personal-website/_drafts/getting-started-with-selenium.md

 ## Running the test

-First, we'll start a server to access our web page from.
+First, we'll start a server to access our web page.
 In the command line (still in the `se-get-started` directory), run:

 ```shell